 A second focus of our lab is the pursuit of viral agents associated with diseases of unknown etiology.
 We have recently pioneered the use of next-generation sequencing (NGS) in the context of critical care.
 NGS allows us to discover viruses that have little if any obvious similarity to known viruses and helps determine the underlying causes of a variety of unknown ailments in both humans and animals.
-By combining detailed sequencing reads with the cutting-edge software and computing power available to the lab, researchers can readily translate this information to a fast actionable diagnosis.
-In one recent case, an elusive ailment causing severe hydrocephalus in a 14-year-old boy was diagnosed and correctly treated within 48 hours of receipt of sample.
+By combining detailed sequencing reads with the cutting-edge software and computing power available to the lab, researchers can readily translate this information to a fast, actionable diagnosis.
+In one recent case, we diagnosed, within 48 hours, a critically ill 14-year-old boy, which led to appropriate treatment and his rapid recovery.

+Beyond diagnosis of human disease, we have also investigated numerous nonhuman diseases to identify and characterize their etiological agents, including, among others, avian bornavirus in psittacines, novel arenaviruses in boas and pythons, and a novel nidovirus in reptiles.
 In addition to discovery efforts, my laboratory is also engaged in further characterization of specific RNA viruses, especially picornaviruses.
-We are developing new deep-sequencing and proteomic approaches to uncover molecular determinants of picornavirus replication and recombination.
+For example, we have developed deep-sequencing and proteomic approaches to uncover molecular determinants of picornavirus replication and recombination.

-The Bill & Melinda Gates Foundation and the National Institutes of Health provided partial support for these projects.
+The Bill & Melinda Gates Foundation, the National Institutes of Health, and the David and Lucile Packard Foundation have provided partial support for these projects.